Shunkōsai Hokushū (春好斎北洲) (artist ca 1808 – 1832)

 This is from a play performed at the Naka Theater in 9/1822 (Bunsei 5, 9th month).

-Ikeda bunko, Kamigata yakusha-e shūsei, vol. 3 (2001), #532
+1) in color in Ikeda bunko, Kamigata yakusha-e shūsei, vol. 3, 2001, page 115, #532

-Schätze der Kamigata: Japanische Farbholzschnitte aus Osaka 1780-1880, MNHA (Musée national d'histoire et d'art Luxembourg), p.
+2) in color in Schätze der Kamigata: Japanische Farbholzschnitte aus Osaka 1780-1880, MNHA (Musée national d'histoire et d'art Luxembourg), p.
 38, #51.
 Their catalog entry reads:

 "Yorimasa schoss mit einem Pfeil das Nue, ein Ungeheuer, das das Lieben des Kaisers Narihito bedrohte, vom Dach des Palastes.
 Zur Belohnung erhält er Ayame no Mae, eine Ehrenjungfer des Kaisers zu Frau."